bundlewrap/bundlewrap/docs/content/misc/contributing.md

 Here are the steps:

 1. Write your code.
 Awesome!
+Sure to also read and adhere to the [AI policy](ai.md).
 2. If you haven't already done so, please consider writing tests.
 Otherwise, someone else will have to do it for you.
 3. Same goes for documentation.
 4. Set up a [virtualenv](http://virtualenv.readthedocs.org/en/latest/) and run `pip install -r requirements.txt`.